It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 And I just found that very encouraging.

-Um, you know, I'm so sick and tired of the Obama regime administration beating down on everything I cherish.
+You know, I'm so sick and tired of the Obama regime administration beating down on everything I cherish.

-And um are my encouragers.
+And you are my encourager.

-And I I uh I understand.
+I understand.

-I think this is the one of the most pleasing and empowering things that can happen to freshly arrived conservatives is to get out in the process and find out you're not alone.
+I think this is one of the most pleasing and empowering things that can happen to freshly arrived conservatives is to get out in the process and find out you're not alone.

 You're not all by yourself.